-What level is my child?
+What class is right for my child?

 Children’s ages guide our Begin Bright Early Years and Early Primary programmes, so it’s easy to find the class your child should be in.
 However, we know that children develop and grow in their own time.
-Your nearest location can advise you on which class will suit your child.
+Your nearest location can advise you on which class will best suit your child.

 2 – 3 years old – Play With Purpose is the perfect start to your child’s learning journey